flipcoder/iox/README.md

 ### What now?

 As noted before, not all the above features are implemented.
+And there are definitely bugs.

-More to come as I tinker!
-Thanks!
+More to come as I tinker.